mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 fifth - when battery > 80%
 ```

-Functionality is useful for games which actively turns off RGB leds (like Tekken 8)
+Functionality is useful for games which actively turns off RGB leds (like Tekken 8).
+The feature is visible only when player led is disabled.

 - removed functionality of changing state of the controller only when something changed on our part, because other applications can change the state of the controllers's indicators as well.